Stallings’ bases-loaded double rallies Pirates past Marlins

 Kyle Crick (1-0) pitched a scoreless eighth for the win, and Richard Rodriguez worked around a two-out single in the ninth for his seventh save.

-Marlins starter Elieser Hernandez was activated from the IL after missing two months with a strained right biceps, and then he got hurt again.
+Marlins starter Elieser Hernandez was activated from the IL after missing two months with a strained right biceps, and then got hurt again.

 Hernandez strained his right quadriceps while running the bases in the sixth inning when the Marlins scored twice to take a 3-1 lead.
 The right-hander limped home while scoring from third on Jesus Aguilar’s soft groundout, and then collapsed once he crossed home plate.